Is sex addiction real? Depends on whom you ask

 It's tempting to look to science to settle this debate, but research only seems to feed the both sides of the debate.

 In a well-publicized 2015 study, a researcher at the University of California, Los Angeles, Nicole Prause, used EEG to measure brain activity in 122 men and women, some of whom reported having problems controlling their viewing of online pornography.
-After showing the volunteers a set of photographs, some of which were sexual in nature, she found that the usual neurological responses to these images were unrelated to any of three measures of sexual compulsivity. suggesting that self-reported sex addicts don't exhibit any different brain activity than people who just have high libidos.
+After showing the volunteers a set of photographs, some of which were sexual in nature, she found that the pattern of brain responses in subjects with porn viewing problems was the opposite of that seen in all other proposed addictions, including cocaine, tobacco and gambling.
+This suggests that self-reported sex addicts don't exhibit any different brain activity than people who just have high libidos.

 But other studies have found some differences.
 In a 2014 study, a University of Cambridge researcher, Valerie Voon, used functional magnetic resonance imaging to scan the brains of 38 men, half of whom struggled with compulsive sexual behavior, while they viewed either porn videos or sports footage.
 She found that three regions of the brain were more active in people with compulsive sexual behavior compared with the other volunteers.
 These were the same regions that are activated in drug addicts when shown images of drugs.